Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped Phonon-Cavity Dynamics: Discussion

 The processing speed for MEMS-based reservoir computing is primarily limited by the decay time of the mechanical response, given by $T_{SiN, Al}= 2Q_{SiN, Al}/\Omega_{SiN, Al}$.
+The delay time of the feedback loop, $\tau$ = $N_{mask}\times \theta$ determines the data processing rate of the system.
+To maintain operation in the transient regime and enable effective coupling between virtual nodes, the virtual node separation should satisfy $\theta$, where $T$ is the decay time of the physical system.
+In this work, the optimal value of $\theta$ for reservoir computing is 100 $\mu$s with $N_{mask}=400$ in the double-tone scheme based on two coupled drum resonators, corresponding to a processing rate of 1/$\tau$ = 25 Hz.
 To increase the processing speed, the ideal approach is to operate MEMS resonators at higher resonance frequencies while maintaining a lower quality factor.
 However, an optimal balance between resonance frequency and quality factor is required: excessively low $Q$ values increase mechanical noise and necessitate higher drive amplitudes, leading to increased energy consumptions.
 In the present double-drum resonator having resonance frequencies in MHz range, such a balance is required.
 For instance, the SiN drum operates in the $>$ 10 MHz frequency range with a suitable $Q \sim 10^4$, giving the decay time $T_{SiN}\approx$ 330 $\mu$s.
 For characterizing Duffing nonlinearity based reservoir computing, the best success rates are obtained around $\theta$ = 50 $\mu s$, having $\theta \approx T_{SiN}/6$ for SiN drum.
-Under these conditions, approximately six virtual neurons are generated within one oscillation period, which is a reasonable value compared with previous reports \cite{appeltant}. \\
+Under these conditions, approximately six virtual neurons are generated within one oscillation period, which is a reasonable value compared with previous reports \cite{Feedbback}. \\

 In the coupled mechanical resonators based double-tone scheme, whether probing the phonon cavity or the Al drum, we obtain an optimal virtual node separation $\theta$ = 100 $\mu$s for both the parity and NARMA benchmarks.
 In this regime, the $\theta \gg T_{Al}$ = 12.5 $\mu$s while $\theta < T_{SiN}$.
 In the delayed feedback system, it is generally expected that when the $\theta$ much larger than the decay time $T$ of the nonlinear node, temporal coupling between virtual nodes is lost, causing each node to behave as an effectively self-coupled unit and reducing the diversity of reservoir states.
 Our experimental results do not contradict this principle.
 In the present double-drum system, the nonlinear dynamics exploited for reservoir computing processing arise from the energy (in the form of vibration phonons) coherent transfer between two coupled modes.
 Consequently, although one resonator exhibits a fast decay, the presence of the slower resonator sustains the system in a transient dynamical regime, thereby preserving effective temporal coupling and reservoir state diversity.
 The coupled resonator design effectively extends the reservoir memory through multimode coupling, even when the virtual node separation exceeds the decay time of the faster resonator. \\